Kostas Karyotakis: Suicide

-It is shot through with a pungent awareness of the gallows, in the tiny mediocrity of life as Karyotakis felt it, mortality is measured against insignificant, black, pecking birds, or the town policeman checking a disputed weight, or identified with futile street names (boasting the date of battles), or the brass band on Sunday, a trifling sum of cash in a bank book, the flowers on a balcony, a teacher reading his newspaper, the prefect coming in by ferry: "If only," mutters the last of these six symmetrical quatrains, "one of those men would fall dead out of disgust".
+It is shot through with an intense awareness of the gallows, in the tiny mediocrity of life as Karyotakis felt it, mortality is measured against insignificant, black, pecking birds, or the town policeman checking a disputed weight, or identified with futile street names (boasting the date of battles), or the brass band on Sunday, a trifling sum of cash in a bank book, the flowers on a balcony, a teacher reading his newspaper, the prefect coming in by ferry: "If only," mutters the last of these six symmetrical quatrains, "one of those men would fall dead out of disgust".

-On 19 July 1928, Karyotakis went to Monolithi beach and kept trying to drown in the sea for ten hours, but failed in his attempt, because he was an avid swimmer as he himself wrote in his suicide note.
-In the subsequent morning he returned home and left again to purchase a revolver and went to a little café in the place Vryssoula (near today Hotel Zikas).
+On 19 July 1928, Karyotakis went to Monolithi beach and kept trying to drown in the sea for ten hours, but failed in his attempt, because he was an avid swimmer, as he himself wrote in his suicide note.
+In the subsequent morning, he returned home and left again to purchase a revolver and went to a little café in the place Vryssoula (near today's Hotel Zikas).
 After smoking for a few hours, and drinking cherry juice, he left 75 drachmas as a gratuity, while the cost of the drink was 5 drachmas, he went to Agios Spyridon, where, under a eucalyptus tree, he shot himself through the heart.
 His suicide letter was found in his pocket:

-"It is time for me to reveal my tragedy.
-My greatest faults were unbridled curiosity, a diseased imagination, and my attempts to become acquainted with every emotion without being able to feel most of them.
-However, I despise the base act that is attributed to me.
-I experienced but the ideation of its atmosphere, the ultimate bitterness.
-Nor am I the suitable person for that profession.
-My entire past will show that much.
-Every reality to me was repulsive.

-I felt the rush brought on by danger.
-And with glad heart I shall accept the coming danger.

-P.S.
-And, to change the tone: I advise those who can swim never to try to commit suicide in the sea.
-All night and for ten hours I was battered by the waves.
-I drank much water but, by and again and without me knowing how, my mouth would surface.
-Perhaps some time, given the opportunity, I shall write down the impressions of a drowning man."

 One of his most famous poems is "Preveza", about the place where he committed suicide.